Earth Day Summit

 10:50-11:35 am PST

-Join us for a panel and discussion led by Youth vs. Apocalypse activist Natalie Tam and BAYCS members Oona Clark and Angel Mendoza on the Green New Deal and how it will help us combat climate change, help people of color, and the economy.
-We will both be introducing the Green New Deal’s components and holding time for questions and discussion between presenters and attendees.
+Aa panel and discussion led by Youth vs. Apocalypse activist Natalie Tam and BAYCS members Oona Clark and Angel Mendoza on the Green New Deal and how it will help us combat climate change, help people of color, and the economy.
+We introduced the Green New Deal’s components and held time for questions and discussion between presenters and attendees.

-Join us to learn about effective political solutions to climate change and how as youth we can make a huge difference in our own futures!
-You will get a chance to learn about carbon fee and dividend policies and why they are so effective.
-We will also be leading an interactive workshop where you will learn how to lobby your representatives in Congress and see what it takes to join us on Capitol Hill.
+Learn about effective political solutions to climate change and how as youth we can make a huge difference in our own futures!
+Attendees got a chance to learn about carbon fee and dividend policies and why they are so effective.
+We will also led an interactive workshop where people learned how to lobby your representatives in Congress and see what it takes to join us on Capitol Hill.

-In this workshop Dr. Thompson will lead a discussion about how philosophy and the field of environmental ethics approaches the issue of anthropogenic climate change, including an exploration of what it is, why it’s a problem, who is responsible for doing what about it and why.
+In this workshop, Dr. Thompson led a discussion about how philosophy and the field of environmental ethics approaches the issue of anthropogenic climate change, including an exploration of what it is, why it’s a problem, who is responsible for doing what about it and why.

 Afternoon Session (Action)